ramonsmits/EndToEnd/docs/action-plan.md

 ### Current action items

+- [ ] Restrict splunk to only accept from TC
+- [ ] Document how to update and view results
 - [ ] Implement persistence variables - @ramon
   - [x] Seed endpoints
   - [ ] How can we clean the tests up after running tests?